 - Gum shield (advisable for Rugby and Hockey)

-Students in key stage 5 are required to wear appropriate sportswear to take part in their core PE lessons.
+Students in key stage 5 are not required to wear uniform PE kit, but must wear appropriate sportswear to take part in their core PE lessons.

-The study of Physical Education provides a stepping-stone towards a number of further education and career opportunities.
+The study of physical education and sport provides a stepping-stone towards a number of further education courses, apprenticeships and career opportunities.
 These include:

-- Teaching/Lecturing – Primary and Secondary PE/Sport and further education.
+- Teaching/Lecturing – Primary and Secondary PE/Sport and Further Education Lecturing

-- Media – Sports Journalism, Sports Photography, Presenting & Commentary, Statistical Analysis.
+- Media and Business – Sports Journalist, Sports Photographer, Presenting & Commentary, Statistical Analysis, Agent, Marketing, Lawyer.

 - Coaching – Sports Instructor, Sports Coach.